onurc4kir/ecommerce-campaigns-spring/README.md

 - Use the `DELETE /campaigns/{id}` endpoint to delete campaigns.

 Campaigns are queried by profile-match if the user logged in.
+### Postman Test
+You can download the postman-test-api.json file and open it on Postman.

 ### Roles
 There are 2 types of roles used for authorization ROLE_ADMIN and ROLE_USER.
 CRUD for the role and profession requires ROLE_ADMIN.
-Also ROLE_ADMIN is required for adding or updating a campaign.
+Also, ROLE_ADMIN is required for adding or updating a campaign.

 You can access detailed API documentation at `http://localhost:8080/swagger-ui.html` while the application is running.